 - Batman Beyond: Shriek was an excellent audio engineer whose inventions allowed him to manipulate sound waves in a variety of different ways, from demolition to outright psychological manipulation.
 Unfortunately, brilliant as they were, they began proving to be too expensive to build and, as Derek Powers points out when Shriek tries to land a legitimate job at Wayne-Powers, impractical.
 Derek instead enlists Shriek as a hitman in an assassination attempt against Bruce Wayne, but is foiled by Terry.
 In the ensuing fight, Terry briefly manages to use Shriek's own inventions against him by turning on every machine in the factory they're fighting in, making it impossible for Shriek to locate him at first.
 Shriek adjusts the disks on his suit to mute all other sounds except for Terry's footsteps, but this backfires on him rather spectacularly when one of the disks gets struck by Terry's Batarang and massively amplifies all audio input, rendering Shriek completely deaf.

 - Encountering the thousands of animals species in their natural habitats can be a rather breathtaking experience and reward in its own right, but theres a very good reason why many wildlife agencies, park rangers, and other experts strongly advise visitors to take precautionary measures.
-At best, the animal will simply ignore you, and at worst (and most likely), will perceive you as either a predator or prey, and attack as a result.
+At best, the animal will simply ignore you, and at worst (and most likely), will perceive you as either a predator or prey, and attack (or run away) as a result.
 So when youre out hiking, camping, fishing, whale watching, and so on, keep your distance, pay attention to your surroundings, and take any other precautionary actions as advised by local authorities.
-Its for the animals safety and well-being, as well (and especially of) your own.
+Its for the animal's safety and well-being, as well as (and especially of) your own.